What Are Accounting Estimates?

 #1 – Accounts Receivables

-Accounts Receivables is one of the most common examples of Accounting Estimates.
+Accounts ReceivablesAccounts ReceivablesAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
+They are categorized as current assets on the balance sheet as the payments expected within a year. are one of the most common examples.
 As we see below, Ligand considers receivables past due based on contractual payment terms of 30 to 90 days.

 source: Ligand SEC Filings